random-musings/YelpApi/readme.txt

 * The map can be zoomed in or out
 * The markers can be clicked on to provide additional information and links to the restaurants yelp page
-* << and >> scroll through the list of restaurants
-* The --> and <-- buttons will move the business list to the left or right side of the screen.
 * The business name in the list is clickable it will bring up the restaurants yelp window.